OverkillGuy/ezhil/README.md

     # Content types which are included in home page recent posts list.
     mainSections = ["posts"]

-    # Content types which are excludes Disqus comments.
-    disableDisqusTypes = ["page"]

     # If social media links are enabled then enable this to fetch icons from CDN instead of hosted on your site.
     featherIconsCDN = true